How to Find Craft Fairs in Your Area Without Losing Your Mind

 Facebook Groups

-Many craft fair organizers are enjoying the benefits of the free advertising afforded by social media.
-By searching on Facebook for your locale and “craft fair” you may find either a listing site or a vendor group that is dedicated to sharing information on community events.
+Many organizers rely on Facebook for free promotion.
+Search for “[your city] craft fair” and you may find vendor groups, listing pages, or the official Facebook page for specific shows.
 Facebook can also be a great place to find your desired event once you’ve learned its name from one of the larger sites.
 Many shows are creating their own page and uploading an application right there for your convenience.

 Craigslist